bubbleboy14/cantools/README.md

 ### dez
 Run this if your CTRefCount records get messed up for some reason.
-It will go through and recount everything.
+It will go through and recount everything (in the default 'refcount' mode -- the other modes, 'urlsafekeys' and 'cleanup', are for migrating a CT-mediated database from an older deployment to CT 0.8 or newer).

 ### gae
-Run this on a database with lots of missing index values.
+Run this in 'index' mode on a database with lots of missing index values.

 # Front (JS Library)